 -

-To configure the Dedicated Host to support a single instance type within the selected
+To configure the Dedicated Host to support a single instance

-instance family, clear Support multiple
+type within the selected instance family, clear

-instance types, and then for
+types, and then for Instance

-Instance type, choose the
+type, choose the instance type to

-choose this option and specify m5.4xlarge
+and specify m5.4xlarge

-as the supported instance type, you can launch only
+instance type, you can launch only

 m5.4xlarge